krornus/kak-mouvre/README.md

 Place in autoload or use [plug.kak](https://github.com/andreyorst/plug.kak).

 # Overview
-mouvre provides helper commands for defining custom movements.
+Mouvre provides helper commands for defining custom movements.
 The following terminology is employed for commands:

-###### "jump" implies the cursor moves to a location and reduces the selection to the cursor.
+"jump" implies the cursor moves to a location and reduces the selection to the cursor.
-Example: `gj`
+###### Example: `gj`
-###### "select" implies the cursor moves to a location and selects from the previous location to current location.
+"select" implies the cursor moves to a location and selects from the previous location to current location.
-Example: `w`
+###### Example: `w`
-###### "extend" impales the cursor moves to a location and selects from the previous location to current location.
+"extend" impales the cursor moves to a location and selects from the previous location to current location.
-Example: `W`
+###### Example: `W`

 # TL;DR
 The following commands are provided with the plugin: